Cookies & Cups > Recipes > Cookies > Perfect Spritz Cookies

 Perfect Spritz Cookies

-Why This Is The Best Spritz Cookie Recipe
+Why This Is the Best Spritz Cookies Recipe

 • A classic Christmas cookie.
-Isn’t there just something so cozy and special about a classic spritz cookie?
-It’s a Christmas cookie tray staple.
+There’s something cozy and special about a classic spritz cookie that makes it a Christmas cookie plate staple.

 • Super easy to make.
 The cookie press makes these beautiful cookies super simple to make.
-The dough comes together with just a few pantry staples and they bake in just 7 minutes.
+The dough comes together with just a few pantry staples, and it bakes in just 7 minutes.

 • Store well.
-One reason I love spritz cookies so much is that they store well at room temperature and you can freeze them too.
-Perfect for making in advance of the holiday rush!
+One reason I love spritz cookies so much is that they store well at room temperature, and you can freeze them, too.
+They’re perfect for making in advance of the holiday rush!

 Ingredients

-Here’s an overview of what you’ll need to make these spritz cookies.
+Here’s an overview of what you’ll need to make this spritz cookies recipe.
 Scroll down to the recipe card below for measurements.

-• Room temperature butter – I use salted, but this is a personal preference
+• Butter – I use salted, but this is a personal preference.
+Unsalted butter will work, too.
+Bring the butter to room temperature.

-• Almond extract – You can also use vanilla extract if you prefer.
+• Almond Extract – Alternatively, you can use vanilla extract if you prefer.

 • Milk – I use a little milk in the glaze to get that perfect consistency.

 • Cookie Press.
-All cookie presses are not created equal.
+Not all cookie presses are created equal.
 After testing many brands, this OXO press has been my tried and true since I found it in 2017.
-It is fairly inexpensive, very easy to use, comes with a disk for making any design you would like: wreaths, swirls, trees, flowers etc. Plus it comes with a container to keep them in.
+It is fairly inexpensive, very easy to use, and comes with a disk for making any design you would like: wreaths, swirls, trees, flowers, etc. Plus, it comes with a container to keep them in.
 It’s sturdy and comfortable in your hand!

 • Parchment paper.
-I really like to use parchment with the majority of my cookie baking, and this spritz cookie recipe is no different.
+I use parchment with the majority of my cookie baking, and this spritz cookie recipe is no different.

 • Cookie sheet.
-A high quality baking sheet is nice to own in general, but I have this THIS COOKIE SHEET is really nice for these cookies that you don’t want to brown too fast.
+A high-quality baking sheet is nice to own in general, but this cookie sheet is perfect for baking spritz cookies, as you don’t want them to brown too fast.

-Here’s a quick overview of how to make this spritz cookie recipe.
+Spritz butter cookies are very easy to make thanks to the cookie press.
 See the recipe card below for detailed instructions.

 • Make the dough.
 Mix the butter and powdered sugar with a paddle attachment on medium speed.
 Mix in the egg, extract, and salt.
 Turn the speed to low and mix in the flour.